 Areas of research have included the evaluation of group therapy applications to specific clinical populations including patients with cancer; genetic predisposition to cancer; schizophrenia; geriatric depression; and patients with concurrent mental health and addictions issues.
 A current focus is the evaluation of models and methods to improve the evidence based practice of group therapy.
 An allied area of interest includes interventions for health care workers stress and resilience.

-Dr. Molyn Leszcz is the Psychiatrist-in-Chief at Mount Sinai Hospital, Professor and Vice Chair, Clinical, Department of Psychiatry, University of Toronto.
-The responsibilities of the portfolio of the Vice Chair, Clinical include a focus on the eight Divisions within the University Department of Psychiatry with particular emphasis on fostering collaboration and integration amongst the academic areas.
-He served as the Department’s Interim Chair from October 1, 2014 to August 31, 2015.
+Dr. Molyn Leszcz is the former Psychiatrist-in-Chief at Mount Sinai Hospital, Professor and served as the Department’s Interim Chair from October 1, 2014 to August 31, 2015.

 The Mental Health and Addictions Acute Care Alliance is another major focus of activity, integrating emergency mental health care with seven hospital partners, including CAMH; St. Michael’s Hospital; St. Joseph’s Hospital; Toronto East General; Sunnybrook Health Sciences Centre, University Health Network and Mount Sinai Hospital.
 Each hospital is represented at a Steering Committee that meets every other month.
 Dr. Don Wasylenki is the Medical Director of the Alliance and Adair Roberts is the Administrative Director of the Alliance.
 Drs.
 Molyn Leszcz and Ms. Jan Lackstrom are the Steering Committee Co-chairs.
 The Alliance partners collaborate on a series of projects aimed at improving emergency mental health care and access.
 These include an interhospital bed transfer system; a standardized interprofessional assessment form; flow mapping of ED psychiatric care provision; improving access to urgent care; improving collaborative care for patients requiring intensive treatment; knowledge transfer and exchange with our community partners; and an innovative clinical research project addressing frequent users of emergency services – CATCH ED.